Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 Rather than a revolving door of nurses, Credentially users have an entire staff bank of travel nurses whose credentials are forever up to date.
 These include role-specific and state-specific licenses and certifications.

 With an instant roster of candidates for anyone that needs them, Credentially users come out on top.
-Now picture a world where travel nurses are in your staff bank, ready to work wherever they're needed.
+Now picture a world where travel nurses are in your staff bank, ready to work wherever needed.

 Either way, Credentially = You Win.